triton-inference-server/model_analyzer/docs/config_search.md

 # Model Config Search

-Model Analyzer's `profile` subcommand supports **automatic** and **manual** sweeping through different configurations for Triton models.
+Model Analyzer's `profile` subcommand supports multiple modes when searching to find the best model configuration.
+* [Brute](config_search.md#brute-search-mode) is the default, and will do a brute-force sweep of the cross product of all possible configurations
+* [Quick](config_search.md#quick-search-mode) will use heuristics to try to find the optimal configuration much quicker than brute, and can be enabled via `--run-config-search-mode quick`

+## Brute Search Mode

+Model Analyzer's brute search mode will do a brute-force sweep of the cross product of all possible configurations.
+You can [Manually](config_search.md#manual-brute-search) provide `model_config_parameters` to tell Model Analyzer what to sweep over, or you can let it [Automatically](config_search.md#automatic-brute-search) sweep through configurations expected to have the highest impact on performance for Triton models.

-## Automatic Configuration Search
+### Automatic Brute Search

-Automatic configuration search is the default behavior when running Model Analyzer.
-This mode is enabled when there is not any parameters specified for the `model_config_parameters` section of the Model Analyzer Config.
+Automatic configuration search is the default behavior when running Model Analyzer without manually specifying what values to search.
 The parameters that are automatically searched are [`max_batch_size`](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md#maximum-batch-size) and [`instance_group`](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md#instance-groups).
-Additionally, [`dynamic_batching`](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md#dynamic-batcher) will be enabled.
+Additionally, [`dynamic_batching`](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md#dynamic-batcher) will be enabled if it is legal to do so.

 An example model analyzer config that performs automatic config search looks like below: